 o linking qualitative with quantitative data.

-Introductory training materials and 30-day free trial software are available from the QSR website: www.qsrinternational.com Comprehensive notes taking readers step-by-step through all basic processes will be provided to participants.
-Copies of Qualitative Data Analysis with NVivo will be available for sale at a discount at workshops.
-Data preparation notes for those bringing their own data are available here
+Introductory training materials and 14-day free trial software are available from the QSR website: www.qsrinternational.com Comprehensive notes taking readers step-by-step through all basic processes will be provided to participants.

 The workshop will provide an overview of the software.
 It will then take participants through the processes of preparing, importing and editing NVivo documents; recording ideas and reflective thinking about the texts in annotations and memos; linking of text with other documents and multimedia files; creation, organization and use of codes to store knowledge about the content of sources; use of attributes as a way of storing information about cases; tools for searching and analysis of data; using a modeler for case analysis and to explore theories and interpretation of data; generating reports from the data.
 Opportunities will be given for discussion of methodological issues, and how the software tools relate to project goals.
 Participants should expect to work with their own data.